-\begin{enumerate} \item pre-WR mass-loss is widely underestimated in evolution codes.
-Taking the small observed incidence of b-WR stars at face value, one way for Eq.\,\ref{eq:bsWR} to yield similarly small fractions for the predicted incidence is by plugging in a lower value for $M_\text{i,w-WR}$.
+\begin{enumerate} \item \emph{pre-WR mass-loss is widely underestimated in evolution codes.} Taking the small observed incidence of b-WR stars at face value, one way for Eq.\,\ref{eq:bsWR} to yield similarly small fractions for the predicted incidence is by plugging in a lower value for $M_\text{i,w-WR}$.
 Values in the vicinity of $M_\text{i,w-WR} = 25\,M_\odot$ would make the denominator approach zero.
-For example, the Brussels evolution code predicts that single stars may already reach the WR phase intrinsically for $M_\text{i,w-WR} \approx 25\,M_\odot$ in the LMC \citep{Vanbeveren1998, Vanbeveren1998b}.
+For example, the Brussels evolution code predicts that single stars may already reach the WR phase intrinsically already for $M_\text{i,w-WR} \approx 25\,M_\odot$ in the LMC \citep{Vanbeveren1998, Vanbeveren1998b}.
 Thus, enhancing pre-WR mass-loss rates can mitigate the apparent contrast between observation and theory.
-Porosity, which is often neglected in determinations of the mass-loss rate, can be one cause for a possible underestimation of $\dot{M}$ \citep[e.g.,][]{Oskinova2007}.
-Additionally, underestimated mass loss during the red-supergiant phase \citep{vanLoon2005}, or the lack of treatment of eruptive mass loss during an luminous blue variable-like phase \citep{Owocki2017}, may be important to consider.
-However, this does not seem to agree with the multitude of studies suggesting a lowering of mass-loss rates throughout the evolution of massive stars \citep[e.g.,][]{Puls2008b, Mauron2011, Vink2017}.
+Porosity, which is often neglected in determinations of the mass-loss rate, can be one cause for a possible underestimation of $\dot{M}$ \citep[e.g.][]{Oskinova2007}.
+Additionally, underestimated mass-loss during the red-supergiant phase \citep{vanLoon2005}, or the lack of treatment of eruptive mass-loss during an LBV-like phase \citep{Owocki2017}, may be important to consider.
+However, this does not seem to agree with the multitude of studies suggesting a lowering of mass-loss rates throughout the evolution of massive stars \citep[e.g.][]{Puls2008b, Mauron2011, Vink2017}.